edwardsdean/KissDownloader-no-longer-working/README.md

 Downloads shows from Kissanime.to, Kisscartoon.me, Kissasian.com

 4th November Update
--now uses a hidden browser
+* now uses a hidden browser
--increased speed of getting urls for videos
+* increased speed of getting urls for videos

 **Installation**